fratei/sqlworkshops/AzureSQLLabs/Lab-DatabaseDiscoveryAndAssessmentForMigratingToAzure.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/geopin.png?raw=true"><b >Next Steps</b></p>

 You can use this assessment to determine to move the database to Azure SQL Managed Instance.
-Now try to complete a lab on that topic, navigate to <a href="https://github.com/fratei/sqlworkshops/blob/btf2020labs/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md" target="_blank"><i> Lab - Migrating to Azure SQL Managed Instance</i></a>.
+Now try to complete a lab on that topic, navigate to <a href="https://github.com/fratei/sqlworkshops/blob/btf2020labs/SQLGroundToCloud/sqlgroundtocloud/05-MigratingToAzureSQL.md" target="_blank"><i> 05 - Migrate to Azure SQL</i></a>.